 Notification, isolation, and quarantine protocol

-- Defined: A close contact is defined as any individual who was within six feet of an infected person for at least 15 minutes starting from two days before illness onset or, for asymptomatic patients, two days prior to positive specimen collection.
+- Defined: A close contact is defined as any individual who was within six feet of an infected person for a cumulative total of at least 15 minutes over a 24-hour period starting from two days before illness onset or, for asymptomatic patients, two days prior to positive specimen collection.

-- Household Contacts: Household contacts with a COVID-19 case, where separate living quarters have been maintained since specimen collection for COVID-19 case, should quarantine for 14 days after last exposure to COVID-19 case.
-Household contacts that share a room/living quarters (i.e., have ongoing contact with or exposure to COVID-19 case) should quarantine during contact and for 14 days after COVID-19 case is released from isolation.
+- Household Contacts: Household contacts with a COVID-19 Case, where separate living quarters have been maintained since specimen collection for COVID-19 case, should quarantine for 14 days after last exposure to COVID-19 case.
+Household contacts that share a room/living quarters (i.e., have ongoing contact with or exposure to COVID-19 case) should quarantine during contact and for 14 days after COVID-19 Case is released from isolation.
+As issues associated with a household contact can be somewhat complex, review additional information provided by the Illinois Department of Public Health.

 - Required Notification: Members of the campus community - students, faculty, staff and contracted-services personnel (bookstore, dining services and campus security) – who are a close contact or household contact of an individual who has tested positive for COVID-19 must immediately notify Monmouth College.
 Students should immediately notify the Office of Student Affairs (309-457-2114).
 Faculty, staff and contracted services should immediately notify the Personnel Office (309-457-2122).